vue-macros/vue-macros/docs/features/reactivity-transform.md

 /// <reference types="@vue-macros/reactivity-transform/macros-global" />
 ```

-When explicitly importing the macros from `vue/macros`, the type will work without declaring the globals.
+When explicitly importing the macros from `unplugin-vue-macros/macros` or `@vue-macros/reactivity-transform/macros-global`, the type will work without declaring the globals.